Running Automated Tests¶

 composer require --dev -W phpspec/prophecy-phpunit drupal/core-dev

-Follow the Configure PHPUnit and Create a directory for HTML output sections in Drupal Documentation on running phpunit tests to make a phpunit.xml.
+Follow the Configure PHPUnit and Create a directory for HTML output sections in Drupal Documentation on running phpunit tests to make a phpunit.xml file.
+Note that:

 vendor/bin/phpunit web/modules/contrib/islandora/tests/src/Functional/DeleteNodeWithMediaAndFile.php

-or if your phpunit.xml is in a different directory, then use the -c flag to specify the path to the directory containing phpunit.xml:
+If your phpunit.xml is in a different directory, such as web/core, then use the -c flag to specify the path to the directory containing phpunit.xml:

 vendor/bin/phpunit -c web/core web/modules/contrib/islandora/tests/src/Functional/DeleteNodeWithMediaAndFile.php